 It is common for business relationships to break down as there are many conflicting self-interests.
-Entering a business with other people requires trust and when this breaks down there will likely be disputes between owners of the business.
+Entering a business with other people requires trust and when this breaks down there will likely be disputes between the owners of the business.
 Our Director and Shareholder Disputes Resolution Solicitors can provide unrivalled bespoke legal advice to ensure you secure your commercial and personal objectives.

 How Our Director & Shareholder Dispute Resolution Solicitors Can Help You

-Despite best intentions, directors and shareholders can fall into disagreement whether it relates to the control of the company or the terms of exit of a director or shareholder or company dissolution.
+Despite best intentions, directors and shareholders can fall into disagreement whether it relates to the control of the company or the terms of an exit of a director or shareholder or company dissolution.

 Some more serious events that trigger disputes include:

 - Breach of director service contracts or shareholders agreements